 Part D plans are also given freedom to relax rules about mail-delivered medications.

-There is currently no vaccine treatment for COVID-19.
-People who are infected with the virus can only be treated for the symptoms it causes.
+There are currently 2 authorized COVID-19 vaccines in the U.S. People who are already infected with the virus can be treated for the symptoms it causes.

 The treatment methods being used to address the symptoms of COVID-19 include:

 Medications used to treat a fever may be covered by a Medicare Part D prescription drug plan or a Medicare Advantage plan that includes prescription drug benefits.

 Supplemental oxygen is typically covered by Medicare Part B. Medicare Part A covers inpatient hospital stays, while outpatient visits are covered by Part B.